Senthilsk10/bot_management/README.md

 # bot_management
-bot managment webapp using flask with admin controlled data of bots details with design similar playstore
+bot managment webapp using flask with admin controlled data of bots details with design similar to  playstore UI.